WillDraxler/R4Human_Ecology/content/project/project_2_tidal_variation/index.md

 ## Background

 This project stemmed from an entirely different, non-data interested project of mine.
 Looking at variations in tidal height, I hypothesized that during the lowest low tide of the year, the depth between Bar Island and its neighbor, Bar Ledge would be shallow enough that one could walk across it.
 This ended up being correct, and I was able to walk out to Bar Ledge and back.
 This got me thinking though, is it possible to go during a tide so low that the bar is exposed?
 If so, when would that happen?
-This all got me asking more general questions, how do the most extreme low tides vary between lunar cycles, and when does that place the lowest upcoming low tides?
+This all had me asking more general questions; how do the most extreme low tides vary between lunar cycles, and when does that place the lowest upcoming low tides?

 This built on my previous knowledge of lunar and tidal cycles.
-I understood that tides were most extreme during the full and new moon because being on the opposing/like side from the sun, the moon's force is amplified by the addition of the conjunction of the sun's graviatational force.
-Reversely, tides are least extreme during first and last quarter because the sun and moon are perpendicular to each other in relation to the Earth, and therefore are not contributing to the same graviational pull on our oceans.
-Thus, the most extreme low tide would be during a new or full moon, but how do those extremes vary beween cycles, and what other variables drive that variation?
+I understood that tides were most extreme during the full and new moon because being on the opposing/like side from the sun, the moon's force is amplified by the addition of the conjunction of the sun's gravitational force.
+Reversely, tides are least extreme during first and last quarter because the sun and moon are perpendicular to each other in relation to the Earth, and therefore are not contributing to the same gravitational pull on our oceans.
+Thus, the most extreme low tide would be during a new or full moon, but how do those extremes vary between cycles, and what other variables drive that variation?

 ## Process
 I actually ended up writing this code twice, the first iteration taught me a side lesson in making sure files save in Rstudio.
 In both cases, the scraping ended up being more complicated than expected.
 This is because USharbors.com formats their tide charts with every value under the same CSS selector.